DeepikaAshok/json-sample/README.md

 •	Standardisation of API development framework makes the development process easy, more readable, and less error prone.
 •	Multiple security layers.
 •	Nimble, Simple to use, In Memory, Real-time DBMS.

+i have attached a pdf which contains the snapshots of the operations.
+Do refer to it.